jyao9/Ripple/README.md

 - [X] Create and view projects
 - [X] Create rewards for projects
 - [X] Fund/select rewards from projects
-- [ ] Search for projects by category or name
+- [ ] Search for projects by username or title
 - [X] Click on project icon to see the details about that specific project

 ## Design Docs